Beluga whale: Conservation status

 Beluga whales, like most other arctic species, are being faced with alteration of their habitat due to climate change and melting arctic ice.
 Changes in sea-ice has resulted in changes in the area used by Chukchi belugas, since belugas spent less time in close proximity to the ice edge in comparison to previous years.
 Additionally, Chukchi Sea belugas spent a prolonged amount of time in Barrow Canyon on the Beaufort Sea side in October.
 Chukchi sea belugas also appear to be spending more time in deeper water presently, as opposed to the 1990s.
 Belugas also seemed to be taking longer and deeper dives.
 A hypothesis as to why this might be the case is an up-welling of rich Atlantic water in the Beaufort Sea may result in concentrated prey items like Arctic cod.
 The fall migration of Chukchi belugas is later, although summer and fall habitat selection has not changed.
 Fall migration of Chukchi belugas appears to be correlated with Beaufort Sea freeze up.

 It is hypothesized that beluga whales utilize ice as protection from killer whale predation or for feeding on schools of fish.
 Killer whales can penetrate further into the Arctic and remain in arctic waters for a longer period of time due to reductions in sea ice.
 For example, residents in Kotzebue, have reported that killer whales have been sighted more frequently in Kotzebue Sound.

 As annual ice cover declines, humans may gain access and disrupt beluga whale habitats.
 For example, the number of vessels in the Arctic for gas and oil exploration, fishing, and commercial shipping has already increased and a continuous trend may lead to higher risks of injuries and deaths for beluga whales.

 In addition, it is possible that beluga whales may face by an increased risk of entrapment from leads and cracks freezing, due to the erratic nature of climate change.
 Abrupt changes in weather can cause these leads and cracks to freeze ultimately causing the whales to die of suffocation.
 An increase in urbanization will likely lead to higher concentrations of toxic pollutants in the blubber of beluga whales since they are at the top of the food chain and are affected by bio-accumulation.
 Loss of sea ice and a change in ocean temperatures may also affect the distribution and composition of prey or affect their competition.
 There is also some evidence that climate change can affect males and females differently.
-Since 1983, belugas have been increasing scarce in Kotzebue sound.
+Since 1983, belugas have been increasingly scarce in Kotzebue sound.
 However, in 2007, several hundred whales were spotted in the sound, with over 90% of the whales being male.
 However, more research needs to be conducted to understand how climate change affects beluga whale sex aggregation.